patricksurry/TaliForth2/platform/README.md

 Your platform configuration should define the 6502 NMI, Reset and IRQ vectors at $fffa-$ffff.
 Typically at least Reset ($fffc) should point to `kernel_init`.

+### Supporting User Interrupt (e.g. Ctrl-C to break)

+If your platform has support for hardware interrupts, you can easily support the ability for a user to stop running (runaway?) code and return to the input prompt.

+For platforms that have an interrupt-driven serial console, this can be implemented by checking to see if an input character read in the interrupt service routine is the "break" key (e.g. Ctrl-C).
+If so, instead of buffering the input character and returning from the interrupt, remove the return address and the program status word from the stack, set A to the error code `err_usersigint` (see `stringtable.asm`) and jump to Taliforth's `error` re-entry point.
+The "user interrupt" error message will be displayed and Taliforth will await the next input from the user.
+You may also wish to flush the input buffer before jumping to `error`.

+Any other mechanism that can respond to a hardware input via an interrupt service routine could be used in a similar manner to allow a user to interrupt running code and return to the prompt.
+For example, the 6502's NMI input could be used with a simple push-button that vectors to code that cleans up the stack and jumps to `error` as described above.

 ## Contributing

 To submit your configuration file, pick a name with the form `platform-*.asm`